jejaquez/jejaquez/README.md

-Hi, my name is Jonathan.
+Hi, my name is Jonathan a Computer Programmer at Mageni with +20 years of experience in Cybersecurity and Computer Programming.

 <h2>Learn About Mageni 🧑‍🎓</h2>